-If you want to follow us on a weekly basis or get our price list for the week, be sure to sign up for our weekly newsletter or download the newsletter each week.
-It's under the On the Farm tab and then E-News Archive.
-We're working on our order department so if you have any problems with it, email us or call and we'll take your information over the phone.
+If you want to follow us on a weekly basis or get our price list for the week, be sure to sign up for our weekly newsletter.
+If you have problems in the order department, email us or call and we'll take your information over the phone.
 Visit often because something new happens everyday on the farm.
 Thanks for stopping in.

 Real Fresh.
 Real Local.

 The timing was perfect!
 This morning, on the first day of fall, we've awoken to a cool sixty something degree day!
 And it looks like the rest of the week will be much the same.
 Working outdoors i